Seeking Happiness: The Kingdom of Bhutan

 About the Journey

-Nestled deep in the Himalayas, between India and Nepal, lies a hidden gem of awe-inspiring beauty and seclusion — Bhutan.
-Join us on a small-group, Princeton-exclusive adventure from Eastern Bhutan, Bhutan’s spiritual homeland, to the West, home to the capital city and the famous Tiger’s Nest monastery perched astonishingly on the side of a sheer cliff.
+Nestled high in the Himalayas, between India and China, lies Bhutan—a hidden kingdom of remarkable beauty, spiritual depth, and quiet seclusion.
+We invite you to join a small-group, Princeton-exclusive journey through both Eastern Bhutan, the country’s spiritual heartland, and Western Bhutan, home to the capital city and the iconic Tiger’s Nest monastery, dramatically perched on the edge of a sheer cliff.

-Explore off-the-beaten-path sites, spend time at a local school, receive a blessing from a local nunnery, and enjoy a full-day hike through local villages and fields to the Kunzangdrak Monastery, a place rarely visited by outsiders.
-Experience the vitality of Bhutan’s traditional culture and the purity and beauty of its natural environment, making it one of the most unique and appealing destinations in the world.
+Along the way you will explore off-the-beaten-path sites, spend time at a local school, receive a blessing from a nunnery, and enjoy a series of hikes to sacred temples.
+These experiences offer a rare window into the vitality of Bhutan’s traditional culture and the extraordinary purity and beauty of its natural environment—qualities that make Bhutan one of the world’s most distinctive destinations.

 Accommodation